Indonesian Jokowi calls for dialogue on Myanmar crisis ahead of ASEAN summit - ExBulletin

 The agreement provided for dialogue between all parties, an immediate cessation of violence in Myanmar, the appointment of an ASEAN special envoy to facilitate mediation, for ASEAN to provide humanitarian aid and for a delegation of ASEAN travels to Myanmar to meet with all parties concerned. evenings.

+Without giving further details on the incident, when it happened and who was behind it, he said: The AHA Center (Asean Coordinating Center for Humanitarian Assistance on Disaster Management), together with the monitoring team of the Asean, was going to hand over the humanitarian aid, but he was very unhappy that on the way there was a shooting.

+This (incident) will not dampen the determination of Asean and Indonesia to call again for an end to violence and an end to the use of force, because it is the people who will be victims, this situation will not bring victory to anyone, Mr. Widodo added.

-Widodos’ statement came after Foreign Minister Retno Marsudi said last Friday that Indonesia had undertaken megaphone-free diplomacy to build trust and resolve the crisis through more than 60 engagements involving the Indonesian government.
-Ousted National Unity of Myanmar (NUG), its military regime and the United Nations. .
+Foreign Minister Retno Marsudi said last Friday that Indonesia has undertaken megaphone-less diplomacy to build trust and resolve the crisis through more than 60 engagements involving Myanmar’s ousted National Unity Government, his regime military and the United Nations.

-ASEAN has banned Myanmar’s ruling junta from key meetings since 2022 over its failure to implement the peace plan, including starting talks with opponents and ending violence in the country.
-Myanmar.
+ASEAN has banned Myanmar’s ruling junta from key meetings since 2022 over its failure to implement the peace plan, including initiating talks with opponents and ending violence.

 An apolitical representative from military-ruled Myanmar was invited to attend the summit.

 Labuan Bajo, the main gateway to Komodo National Park, has become a hive of activity ahead of the 42nd ASEAN summit, the first of two summits, the last to be held in Jakarta in September.
-Banners bearing the ASEAN summit logo hang from lampposts, restaurants are full and hotel rooms are filled with delegates and journalists.
+Banners bearing the ASEAN summit logo hang from lampposts, restaurants are full and hotel rooms are full of delegates and journalists.

+Mr. Widodo, who has been a strong promoter of new tourist destinations in Indonesia, acknowledged that hotel rooms were not sufficient to accommodate those involved in the meeting, but a passenger ship with a capacity of 2,000 passengers had been prepared as floating accommodation.

+He said: It’s a very good momentum, we are holding the ASEAN summit in Labuan Bajo to market Labuan Bajo.
+To let everyone know there is a place called Labuan Bajo in the east of Nusa Tenggara.

 |